Tips For Using Vintage Style Light Bulbs

 Antique Light Bulbs and Recent Light Bulb Legislation

-Though LED antique light bulbs are starting to appear, edison light bulbs are primarily incandescent bulbs, however they are not affected by legislation and remain perfectly legal.
+Though LED antique light bulbs are now available, many edison light bulbs are incandescent bulbs, however they are not affected by legislation and remain perfectly legal.
 Why are they unaffected?
 Because edison light bulbs are not considered to be “general service” light bulbs.
 They are specialty or novelty light bulbs, and this means you are free to use them to take your lighting design to the next level.